amandeepmittal/amanhimself.dev/content/posts/setup-macbook-m1.md

 I believe small optimizations help you go faster in the long run.
 Also, a flavor of personalization makes my developer experience more enjoyable.
 I like to keep two separate setups, one for work and the other for personal use and fun.
 However, often I end up switching between both.
 Having the same set of tools and configurations helps me just be me.
 It also helps me keep my setup portable and up-to-date (have had those days where I lost everything).

-## Step 1: Install Xcode and Command Line Tools
+## 1: Install Xcode and Command Line Tools

 To get started, open the App Store on the Mac and install [Xcode](https://apps.apple.com/in/app/xcode/id497799835?mt=12).
 It's a large download, so it might take a while.